samdark/samdark.github.io_source/content/blog/repairing-silhouette-cameo-touchscreen.md

 ## Why?

 The touch screen used in Silhouette products is of resistive film type.
-When pressing it you're basically shoring two layers of the screen:
+When pressing it you're basically shorting two layers of the screen:

 <img src="/img/posts/repair-silhouette/resistive-touchscreen-technology.jpg" width="100%" />